-If future Federal-Aid Highway Program authorization acts provide funding levels for Massachusetts similar to those authorized under SAFETEA-LU, such assistance, if fully utilized, would substantially exceed the anticipated maximum annual debt service on the Senior Notes (after giving effect to the issuance of the 2010A Senior Notes and the refunding of the Refunded Notes) of approximately \$188 million.
-Similarly, if the equity provisions noted above remain in place, the level of Massachusetts contributions into the Highway Account of the HTF should ensure that funding provided to Massachusetts under the Federal-Aid Highway Program would exceed the debt service requirements of the Senior Notes.
+If future Federal-Aid Highway Program authorization acts provide funding levels for Massachusetts similar to those authorized under SAFETEA-LU, such assistance, if fully utilized, would substantially exceed the anticipated maximum annual debt service on the Senior Federal Highway Notes and the Notes of approximately \$188 million.
+Similarly, if the equity provisions noted above remain in place, the level of Massachusetts under the Federal-Aid Highway Program would exceed the debt service requirements of the Notes.
 However, future funding and the continuance of the equity provisions will be subject to future Congressional action, and there can be no assurance as to the level of such funding or the continuation of the equity provisions.